bfaist/BookCollection/README.md

 # Book Collection

 ## Overview
-This project started as a reason to learn CoreData and SwiftUI.
+This project started as an attempt to learn CoreData and SwiftUI.

 ## Components
 - CoreData